 Four teams of tracking dogs could find no trace of him, and during the search, an Air Force helicopter crashed, injuring its five occupants.

 His remains wouldn’t be found until four years later and over five hundred feet above the trail he disappeared on, in a place only accessible by scrambling on all fours up a steep incline most adults couldn’t climb.
 It was tentatively blamed on a mountain lion, but multiple cougar experts brought in by the boy’s father said that wasn’t likely, based on the absence of damage to the sweater near the stomach and neck.

 Strange scratches were found on the cranium.
 The forensic experts consulted by Paulides are unable to identify their source, but unanimously concur that they were not made by any animal (45 – 45:46 – 49:37).

 Many of the children who are found have been severely scratched on their skin.(46 – 1:14:47)

 The search for little Jaryd was a media event right from the start.
-But according to Allyn Atadero, Jaryd’s father who wrote the book Missing which recounts it, it was badly, if not deliberately, botched.
+But according to Allyn Atadero, Jaryd’s father who wrote the book Missing which recounts it, it was bad, if not deliberately, botched.
 Jaryd had disappeared in forestland under the jurisdiction of the federal government.
-Inconsistent with past policy in the thousands of cases investigated by Paulides the FBI refused to get involved or even to send an observer.
+Inconsistent with a past policy in the thousands of cases investigated by Paulides the FBI refused to get involved or even to send an observer.

 During the search, the Atadero family was inexplicably threatened with arrest by the sheriff if they set foot on the Big South Trail.
 A sheriff’s official saw fit to tell the already distraught Allyn that his son’s body was beneath the freezing waters of the river and wouldn’t be found for four years.